anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 <!--1. **CPU Pinning**: vCPU is pinned to a physical core and dedicated to the requesting VM.
 Configured in VIM and Hypervisor.-->
 <!--1. **Huge Pages**: By default, CPUs allocate RAM in 4K chunks.
 Hugepages can be enabled to allocate in larger Chunks (such as 2MB, 1GB).
 This helps improve performance in some cases.
 Configured in the Operating System. -->

 The following model, **Figure 5-6**, depicts the essential characteristics of a host that are of interest in specifying a host profile.
-The host (physical server) is composed of compute, network and storage resources.
+The host (physical server) is composed of compute, network, and storage resources.
 The compute resources are composed of physical CPUs (aka CPU sockets or sockets) and memory (RAM).
 The network resources and storage resources are similarly modelled.

 <p align="center"><img src="../figures/ch06_generic_model.PNG" alt="generic_model" title="Generic Model" width="100%"/></p>
 <p align="center"><b>Figure 5-6:</b> Generic model of a compute host for use in Host Profile configurations.</p>